Kaciras/deasync/README.md

 ```

 ## Installation
-Prerequisites: deasync uses node-gyp to compile C++ source code so you need the compilers listed in in [node-gyp](https://github.com/TooTallNate/node-gyp).
+Prerequisites: Except on a few platforms where binary distribution is included, deasync uses node-gyp to compile C++ source code so you may need the compilers listed in [node-gyp](https://github.com/TooTallNate/node-gyp).

 To install, run
 ```npm install deasync```